shabbychef/sadists/README.md

 ## Testing distributions

-First let's create a function which will test 'dpqr' functions:
+First some functions to test the 'dpqr' functions:

 ```r